EFL Championship 2024/25: The dramatic fight for promotion

 Published:

-With the end of the EFL Championship season rapidly approaching, Ladbrokes takes a look at the brilliant battle for promotion to the Premier League, with almost half of the league still in with a chance of securing top flight football.
+With the EFL Championship play-offs now underway, Ladbrokes takes a look at the ongoing battle for promotion to the Premier League.

-With Leeds United and Burnley both securing their promotion back to the Premier League with wins on Easter Monday, all eyes now turn to the push for play-off places, as a handful of teams fight it out for the remaining two spots.
+With Leeds United and Burnley both securing their promotion back to the Premier League with wins on Easter Monday, all eyes now turn to the play-offs, as the remaining teams fight it out for a ticket to the top flight.

 Championship 2024/25 Odds